The ten primary avatars of Lord Vishnu (Dashavatara)

 Lord Vamana attended Bali’s sacrifices and rituals.
 King Bali asked Vamana what he wanted.
 Vamana requested three steps of land from Bali to which he agreed.

-After this Vamana grows in size and two strides, he covers all of existence (the earth and the sky).
+After this Vamana grows in size and in two strides, he covers all of existence (the earth and the sky).
 In the third stride, there was no place to keep his foot, for which Bali offered his head.
 Vamana appeared in his original form of Lord Vishnu and blessed Bali.
 Bali received blessings from Lord Vishnu, who reinstated him as the king of Patalok and restored the reign of the Devas.

 Symbolism